AlekhyaDabbiru100/SOUNDS-OF-SEATTLE-BIRDS-CNN/README.md

 This study demonstrates that neural networks can be used for **bird species identification from audio recordings**, but the classification task remains challenging.

 The binary model performed better than the multi-class model, while the multi-class system showed the difficulty of scaling bird-song recognition across many species.
 The results suggest that better balance across classes, improved preprocessing, and additional model refinement could improve future performance.

-## Acknowledgments

-- Seattle University course materials for **Statistical Machine Learning-2**
-- Bird audio preprocessing workflow using spectrograms and HDF5 storage
-- References used in the report for deep learning, CNNs, RNNs, and loss functions